JackEdwards-IT/wordpress-petstore/readme.md

 # Wordpress Petshop Demo

 Due to the nature of wordpress it doesn't make sense to put the entire codebase on github.
-I have added the wp-content folder so that code for themeing and custom plugins can be used.
+I have added the wp-content folder so that code for theming and custom plugins can be used.
 I have also included a pdf with some screenshots of the functionality and a brief overview.
 [Project Overview](https://docs.google.com/viewer?url=https://github.com/JackEdwards-IT/wordpress-petstore/raw/main/Project-Overview.pdf)

 To see the site live please use this link: http://pet-shop-demo.onlinewebshop.net/

-Below is instructions on how to run localy with Docker and a backup image of the site.
+Below are instructions on how to run locally with Docker and a backup image of the site.

 ## How to run local dev with Docker